-The next step is that they jog to the beach (up and over the dunes) and then a 30 minute to one-hour run or swim.
+The next step is that the BUDS trainees jog to the beach (up and over the dunes) and then a 30 minute to one-hour run or swim.
+We would run north on Coronado beach to the chain link fence at the Naval Air Base.

 SEALs train for long endurance but still must be able to remain strong and move their equipment and bodies for long distances at high speed.
 This means putting together muscular endurance training and strength training in their workouts.
 When you’re in a SEAL team, you cannot just live by the minimum standard of fitness.
 You have to be at your best.

-Check out this excerpt from a recent interview with Brad McLeod, Navy SEAL Brad:
+Check out this excerpt from a recent interview with a Navy SEAL:

 “How a Real Navy S.E.A.L works out Daily“

 I would ride my bike home in the afternoon and add extra miles.
 The extra hours of training really helped me build my physique.
 Other mornings in the week had more grinder PT, an ocean swim, obstacle course, and longer run (10 miles) on Friday.
 We really mixed it up with variety and worked hard on being able to move our bodies quickly over short and long distances.

 When out to sea, I did grinder PT bodyweight workouts on the back fan tail of the ship and ran stairs and around the helicopter launch pad.
 The pullup bar was the ship’s railing on the deck above.
 I made do with what I had in tight spaces.
 We had a bench press but it was tough to lift heavy weights with a moving ship rolling and rocking in the ocean.
 I would still give it a go and get in some killer workouts.

-We have daily bodyweight workouts posted up daily on our website www.sealgrinderpt.com.
+We have daily bodyweight workouts posted up daily on our SGPT members website.
 These are workouts like I did on the ship so you can do them anywhere.
 So if you want to train like a Team Guy this will give you something to try out and help your Special Forces Workouts.